Pepinemab in Combination With Pembrolizumab in Recurrent or Metastatic Squamous Cell Carcinoma of the Head and Neck

-The purpose of the study is to evaluate the safety and tolerability of pepinemab in combination with pembrolizumab and determine a recommended Phase 2 dose (RP2D) in patients with advanced, recurrent or metastatic head and neck squamous cell carcinoma (R/M HNSCC).
+The purpose of the study is to evaluate the safety and tolerability of pepinemab in combination with pembrolizumab as first-line treatment and determine a recommended Phase 2 dose (RP2D) in patients with recurrent or metastatic head and neck squamous cell carcinoma (R/M HNSCC).

 You can join if…

 Open to people ages 18-100

 - Subjects must be ≥18 years of age.

 - Subjects or their legal representative must be able to provide written informed consent to participate in the trial prior to the performance of any study-specific procedures.

 - Subjects must have histologically or cytologically confirmed HNSCC; eligible histologies include SCC of the oropharynx, oral cavity, hypopharynx, and larynx.

 - Subjects must have PD-L1 IHC (including CPS score using an FDA approved test) testing completed within 6 months of screening or at screening.